tnthaotien/daily-sales-orders-vba-automation/README.md

-# daily-sales-orders-vba-automation
 **1. PROJECT OVERVIEW**

-This repository showcases Excel VBA automation projects that streamline daily sales operations and reduce repetitive tasks.
-By leveraging modular VBA functions, these tools improve reporting accuracy, save time, and support better decision-making.
+This repository contains a **modular Excel VBA automation tool** designed to streamline daily sales reporting.
+The macro consolidates sales orders by date and category from multiple source sheets into a single, cleanly formatted worksheet—eliminating repetitive copy-paste and reducing manual errors.

-The repository contains two main automation projects:
-- Import Orders by Date and Category – Consolidates order data from multiple sheets into a formatted report.
-- Map Data to New Sheet – Maps raw sales data into a standardized structure for reporting and analysis.

 **1.1.
 Features**

-- Automated Sales Reporting – Generates daily report with minimal manual work.
+- **Automated Reporting**: Generates daily consolidated reports in seconds with just a few prompts.

-- Data Mapping & Transformation – Standardizes raw sales data into clean, structured output.

-- Error Reduction – Cuts manual error checks by ~40%.

-- Workflow Efficiency – Optimized VBA workflows save up to 30% preparation time.
+- **User-Friendly Inputs**: Prompts for date, category, and file path—no manual setup needed.
+- **Data Consolidation**: Combines orders from multiple sheets (e.g., Snacks, Confectionery, Noodle) based on date and category.
+- **Professional Formatting**: Clean numbering, bold headers, Arial 11, auto-fit columns, all ready for analysis.

-- Reusable Modular Functions – Each task (inputs, mapping, formatting) is broken into functions for easier reuse.
+- **Reusable Modular Code**: Each task is a dedicated function/sub for easy maintenance and reusability.

 **1.2.
 Tech Stack**